JoannaDrx/CoffeeTracker/README.md

 # CoffeeTracker
-Analysing my co-worker's coffee consumption
+Analysing my co-workers' coffee consumption!

+## Purpose
+As part of Second Genome's 2018 Hackathon, this project was developped in a day to track coffee consumption in the Second Genome office.

+## Usefulness
+Absolutely none.